-Not only are they causing their hearers to have a misunderstanding of God, but some of them even have an emptiness and hopelessness themselves based upon some of my own past conversations with them.
+Not only does this cause its hearers to have a misunderstanding of God, but some of them even have an emptiness and hopelessness themselves based upon some of my own past conversations with them.
 Instead of casting out fear, they have welcomed and incorporated it into their faith.
 Fear-based faith should be rejected because perfect love casts out fear.

 Fear-based faith is a faith where one lives in a continuous spiritual condition of nervousness and anxiety.
 They are scared, always wondering if they are really pleasing God and will typically use phrases like, “just to be on the safe side.”
 This type of person is always wondering if they are really saved.
 The more they do for God, the more they wonder if they are doing enough.

-Those who are following Christ should experience an inner peace, joy and confidence which “surpasses all understanding” (Phil.
+Those who are following Christ should experience a feeling of inner peace, joy, and confidence which “surpasses all understanding” (Phil.
 4:7).
 Instead of a peace that passes understanding, some have a fear that passes understanding!

 “Serve the Lord with fear, and rejoice with trembling” (Psa.
 2:11).